Precis/django-angular/docs/demos.rst

 =================
 Running the demos
 =================
-Shipped with this project, there are four demo pages, showing how to use the AngularJS validation and data-binding mechanisms in combination with Django forms.
+Shipped with this project, there are five demo pages, showing how to use the AngularJS validation and data-binding mechanisms in combination with Django forms.
 Use them as a starting point for your own application using **django-angular**.